 - Do not lie or give false documents.

-- Remember the details of the encounter, like badge numbers and officer names.
+- Remember the details of the encounter, including badge numbers, officer names, and contact information for witnesses.

 If you are pulled over by the police while driving